AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 • Support batch processing of component libraries to streamline digital asset onboarding, with informed progress from the platform on estimation of remaining time, and aborting and resuming tasks

-• Able to deploy to an in-premise cloud platform via API (e.g. Microsoft Azure, AWS, Alibaba Cloud, etc.)
+• Able to deploy to an in-premise cloud platform via API (in order of priority: Microsoft Azure, Alibaba Cloud, and AWS)

 • Support both project-specific, and client-specific modes of content management